Having insurance on your vehicle will protect you from disastrous financial loss if you are involved in an accident with an uninsured vehicle.

 Uninsured motorist coverage, roadside assistance, and retail coverage upgrades are available as add on coverage's.

-Comprehensive Coverage covers your vehicle for certain perils – hijacking, fire, and accidental damage.
-These can vary from company to company, so make sure the perils important to you are covered on your policy.
+Comprehensive Coverage covers your vehicle for certain events – hijacking, fire, and accidental damage.
+These can vary from company to company, maximize your cover so that you are protected against all insurable events.

 Courtesy Car coverage will take care of a loaner vehicle if your car is in an accident that your insurance company pays for.